-Welcome to the Gender and Water Resources Management Community!
+Welcome to the Gender and Integrated Water Resources Management Community!

 Disclaimer: Most content is only visible to the community members, please join to see more.

-This Community serves as a knowledge exchange and discussion space where gender and water practitioners directly share their experiences, views and ideas related to Gender and Integrated Water Resources Management, as well as upcoming opportunities, events, and relevant knowledge resources.
+This community of practice serves as a knowledge exchange and discussion space where gender and water practitioners come together to share their experiences, views and ideas related to Gender and Integrated Water Resources Management, as well as upcoming opportunities, events, and relevant knowledge resources.
 In a safe environment, the community members can:

-This space will help you improve your course experience, and it will remain open after the course.
-We hope it will become a safe and lively space for interaction and exchange on gender, social inclusion and water issues.
+We hope it will serve your needs as a safe and interactive space for learning and exchanges on gender, social inclusion, and water issues.

-- Cap-Net UNDP: Cap-Net is an international network for capacity development in sustainable water management.
+Cap-Net UNDP: Cap-Net is a global network for capacity development in sustainable water management.
 It is made up of a partnership of autonomous international, regional and national institutions and networks committed to capacity development in the water sector.
-At Global level Cap-Net works with 23 regional and country level capacity development networks with about 1.000 member organisations in 120 countries, and numerous international partners.
+Cap-Net works with 23 regional and country level capacity development networks with about 1.000 member organisations in 120 countries, and numerous international partners.
 Cap-Net UNDP delivers training and education to water professionals in Asia, Africa, Middle East, Latin America and the Caribbean.

 We appreciate your presence in our community.
 To ensure an optimal experience for everyone involved, we have established some guidelines that we kindly request all members to adhere to during their participation.
-The Code of Conduct below lays out the goals, rules, and values that guide participant behaviour in the Gender and Water Resources Management Community, which is meant to be a space where diverse individuals can collaborate and interact in a positive and affirming way specifically on topics relevant to transboundary water management and governance towards a water secure world.
+The Code of Conduct below, lays out the goals, rules, and values that guide participant behaviour in the Gender and Integrated Water Resources Management Community of Practice, which is meant to be a space where diverse individuals can interact and collaborate in a positive and affirming way on topics relevant to gender, social inclusion, water management, and governance towards a water secure world.

 Code of Conduct